dbos-inc/dbos-demo-apps/e-commerce/README.md

 Pressing Cancel Payment will redirect you back to the shop, with your cart intact.
 Pressing Submit Payment simulates entering your payment information, redirecting you back to shop indicating your payment was successful.
 When a payment is submitted, your shopping cart is cleared automatically.

+## Deploying the Demo to the Cloud
+* To run with a backend in the cloud, export NEXT_PUBLIC_SHOP_BACKEND=<url to shop backend>.
+* for cloud update the urls in dbos-config.yaml to point to cloud.

 ## Under the Covers